BACKGROUND: THE DEVELOPMENT OF THE CONCENTRATED APPROACH

 THE CONTENT OF THE B4DT: HARD AND LIFE-CHANGING

 The B4DT is best described as an individual treatment delivered in a group setting; it is delivered simultaneously to 3-6 patients by the same number of therapists.
 The 1:1 ratio between therapists and patients ensures individually tailored, and therapist assisted, exposure training, while simultaneously taking advantage of the group setting.
-The therapists are working as a team, which means that a given patient typically work with more than one therapist.
+The therapists are working as a team, which means that a given patient typically works with more than one therapist.
 Prior to undergoing the treatment, the patients are thoroughly educated and prepared for what to expect, and have made the decision to dedicate four full days to working towards change.
 The program is setup in the following way:

 - The first day is allocated to education and preparation.